Penn Quarter & Chinatown

 Foodies, culture vultures, shoppers and sports fans all find something to dig into in this neighborhood north of Pennsylvania Avenue NW, which is as hopping at night as during the day.

-Museum fans can wander the Smithsonian Institution’s National Portrait Gallery and American Art Museum (both housed in the same neoclassical building), explore the ever-changing world of journalism at the Newseum or delve into the universe of real-life James Bonds at the International Spy Museum.
+Museum fans can wander the Smithsonian Institution’s National Portrait Gallery and American Art Museum (both housed in the same neoclassical building), explore the ever-changing world of journalism at the Newseum, delve into the universe of real-life James Bonds at the International Spy Museum or have the ultimate fan experience when you see the incredible wax figures at Madame Tussauds.

 By evening, theaters (both movie and live performance) fill up with throngs of people, including the classically minded Shakespeare Theatre Company, Woolly Mammoth Theatre Company, the indie-flick stalwart E Street Cinema and Sixth & I, a performance venue in a historic synagogue.